aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.N10.md

 segmentCount = fileSize / ( 4K * numTasks ) = 1048576
 ```

 # III.
-Reporting Results
+Results
 ------------------

- The bandwidth measurements to be reported are the `Max Write` and `Max
+The bandwidth measurements to be reported are the
-Read` values (in units of `MB/s`) reported to stdout.
-In addition,
+`Max Write` and `Max Read` values (in units of `MB/s`) reported to stdout.
+In addition, the concurrency
-the concurrency (number of compute nodes and number of MPI processes
+(number of compute nodes and number of MPI processes used)
-used) for each run must be stated.
+for each run must be stated.